Neoklis Avdalas: Professional career

-On June 16, 2025, Avdalas committed to the Virginia Tech Hokies.

 National team career

 Greek junior national team

 Avdalas represented the Greek Under-16 junior national team, in the International Under-16 Tournament, that took place in Messini, between July 28 and July 31, 2021.
 Participating teams at that tournament included Greece Under-16, Croatia Under-16, Poland Under-16 and North Macedonia Under-16.
 Avdalas was the leading scorer of Greece during the tournament, with 68 total points scored, in four games played.